MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/vscode-function-app-http-trigger/tutorial-vscode-serverless-node-database-integration.md

 [Previous step: Deploy the function](tutorial-vscode-serverless-node-test-local.md)

-In this step, create a Cosmos DB resource and code to integrate a database with the Azure function.
+In this step, create a [Cosmos DB](/azure/cosmos-db/mongodb/mongodb-introduction) resource and code to integrate a database with the Azure function.
 Use the mongoose npm package to connect to the Azure Cosmos DB for MongoDB API.

 ## Create an Azure Cosmos DB for MongoDB API resource

+Cosmos DB provides a MongoDB API to provide a familiar integration point.

 1. In Visual Studio Code, select the Azure logo to open the **Azure Explorer**, then under **Databases**, select **+** to begin the creation process.